OPT4SMART/ChoiRbot/README.md

 Please, refer to the [readthedocs installation page](https://choirbot.readthedocs.io/en/latest/installation/index.html) for a more detailed installation guide.

-To install the toolbox, create a ROS 2 workspace and, inside the `src` directory, run:
+To install the toolbox, first source your ROS 2 installation.
+Then create a ROS 2 workspace and, inside the `src` directory, run:
 ```
 git clone https://github.com/OPT4SMART/ChoiRbot.git .
 ```